Quantum Entanglement Dynamics of Spacetime and Matter: Dual dynamics and solution to problem of time

-Now we argue that the spin-knot states $\left\vert s\right\rangle $ are actually $\left\vert \mathcal{A},s\right\rangle $ in Eq.~(\ref{Ent-GM}).
-As contraint physical systems, the trinary fields satisfy a few constraint conditions which must annihilate the physical state \cite{Rovelli-book,Thiemann-reg,Chiou}, e.g.,
+As constraint physical systems, the trinary fields satisfy the Gauss, the diffeomorphism, and the Hamiltonian constraints which must annihilate the physical state \cite{Rovelli-book,Thiemann-reg,Chiou}, e.g.:

-for one of these constraint conditions (the Hamiltonian constraint).
-As a result of Eq.~(\ref{constr}), the whole system seems to have no time evolution, a fact known as the \textquotedblleft problem of time\textquotedblright\ \cite{Rovelli-book,Chiou} in quantum gravity/cosmology.
-As we noted above, for our purpose we need a programming observable, commutative with the gravitational Hamiltonian $H_{\mathrm{G} }(\mathcal{\hat{A}}_{a}^{i},\mathcal{\hat{E}}_{b}^{j})$, in the gravity sector.
+for the Hamiltonian constraint.
+As a result of Eq.~\ref{Hconstr}, the whole system seems to have no time evolution, a fact known as the \textquotedblleft problem of time\textquotedblright\ \cite{Rovelli-book,Chiou,Kiefer} in quantum gravity and quantum cosmology.
+As we noted above, for our purpose we need a programming observable, commutative with the gravitational Hamiltonian $H_{\mathrm{G}}(\mathcal{\hat{B}}_{a}^{i},\mathcal{\hat{E}}_{b}^{j})$ and the total Hamiltonian $H_{\mathrm{G+M}}$.
 Now let us show how we can obtain the observable.